szczurek-lab/SIEVE/README.md

 ### Build SIEVE from source (Alternative)

 It is also possible to build SIEVE from the source with `ant` according to `build.xml`.
 Simply run `ant build` under the root directory of the cloned project.
 Once the build is done, you can find the compressed file under `dist/`.

+### Compatibility with BEAST 2

+Currently, SIEVE is compatible with BEAST 2.6.
+Later SIEVE will be adapted for BEAST 2.7.

 ## Input to SIEVE